• paulgb 2 years ago

 /r/learnmachinelearning isn't moderated well enough

-• vid a year ago
+• vid 2 years ago

 I like LocalLLaMA because it's not just for algorithm/math experts, it's for people who want to use LLMs locally (as the name says), so there is often practical discussion on how to use "off the shelf" models and kits.
 This also implies a patient crowd who will sometimes go into great detail about specific details, since there are many non-specialists.

-• ushakov a year ago
+• ushakov 2 years ago

 Go to one of the AI Tinkerers events in your area?